-A week long road trip to Rajasthan can only be rewarding if you plan it well.
-This state is abundantly rich in history, culture, heritage and most importantly their hospitality.
+A week-long road trip to Rajasthan can only be rewarding if you plan it well.
+This state is abundantly rich in history, culture, heritage and most importantly hospitality.

 All of these places have their own history, culture, heritage, and terrain.
-Each place will add to your existing repository of travel experience.
+Each place will add to your existing repository of travel experiences.
 You’ll return a more fulfilled traveller.

 My 7 Day Road Trip Itinerary for Rajasthan